juntossomosmais/gitflow/gitflow/backend/README.md

 This variation can be very common and depends a lot on how many developers are working with the same code base.
 This case usually happens when two or more developers finish writing their code on their respective feature branches, for example: `feature/feat-A` and `feature/feat-B`, and they both send their finished code to the `develop` branch.
 In this case, the `develop` branch will have **more than one new feature** at the same time.

+Notice that, in this case, NO release branches have been created.
+If a release branch already exists for one of the features, then skip to the next variation: `Variation: flow with release reuse`.

 When this happens, **team communication becomes essential**: the **team** must decide if the two features can be shipped together to production or not.

-`PS`: Notice that, in this case, NO release branch has been created for any of the features.
-If a release branch already exists, then skip to the next variation: `Variation: flow with release reuse`.

 Let's discuss the two possible outcomes of the team's decision: